A Guide to What Steps to Take if You Injure Yourself on Holiday

 Of course, if it’s obvious that the injury is minor and will heal by itself, there’s no reason why you should visit a health professional.
 However, if you’re in any doubt, it’s a good idea to get it checked out at a local clinic or hospital.

 Remember that if you’re travelling within the EU, you’re entitled to healthcare for free or at a reduced cost; providing you have a European Health Insurance Card (EHIC).
 These cards are normally valid for up to five years and cover most medical treatments.
-However, it doesn’t guarantee that you’ll be entitled to all the same treatment as you would on the NHS, so it’s also a good idea to take out travel insurance to cover any additional expenses.

 Take Notes